 When more than one applicant or participant family is claiming the same dependents as family members, the family with primary custody at the time of the initial examination or reexamination will be able to claim the dependents.
-If there is a dispute about which family should claim them, GHURA will make the determination based on available documents such as court orders, or an IRS return showing which family has claimed the child for income tax purposes.
+If there is a dispute about which family should claim them, GHURA will make the determination based on available documents such as court orders, an IRS return, or a documentation from the Department of Revenue and Taxation, showing which family has claimed the child for income tax purposes.